Launching Your NIDCD Research Career

-NIH Pathways to Independence Award (K99/ROO) supports highly promising postdoctoral fellows (the K99 phase) and enables them to secure an independent research position and initiate their research program (ROO phase).
+NIH Pathways to Independence Award (K99/R00) supports highly promising postdoctoral fellows (the K99 phase) and enables them to secure an independent research position and initiate their research program (R00 phase).
 This award is intended to enable the awardee to be competitive for R01 grant funding early in their careers.
 U.S. citizens and noncitizens are eligible to apply.

 How does the NIH determine Early Stage Investigator (ESI) status?

 What is an ESI?
 An ESI is a new investigator (someone who hasn’t previously competed successfully for a full-scale NIH research grant) who is within 10 years of completing his or her terminal research degree, or is within 10 years of completing medical residency or the equivalent.

 ESIs are identified in the NIH eRA Commons (the place where you apply for your grant on the Office of Extramural Research’s website) based on information entered by prospective applicants about degree conferral dates and end-of-residency dates.
 To ensure that the NIH recognizes your ESI status, you must update your eRA Commons profile to reflect the completion date of your degree or residency.
 There is more information about ESI and new investigators at the Office of Extramural Research’s website.

 How are ESI applications reviewed?
 Reviews of applications from ESIs are clustered within NIH review committees, when possible, so that applicants will be judged against their peers.